IanFinlayson/exploring-cs/chapter01.md

 machine code instruction.
 Then, the machine code program can be run on the computer system directly.

-We aren\'t dealing with numbers directly with assembly code, but it is still too tedious for most people.
+We aren't dealing with numbers directly with assembly code, but it is still too tedious for most people.
 In particular, we still have to keep track of where in memory our variables are stored.
 Knowing that memory cell 7 is storing our guess variable, and knowing where the other